anoma/anoma/docs/src/testnets/internal-testnet-1/README.md

 # Internal Testnet 1
 *Last updated on **2022-04-06** by **James Hiew***

+> TODO: warning here that the chain ID/commit/branch etc values can change

 Latest values regarding the testnet that would be useful to have in your shell:

 ```bash